-- Centre of gravity for games: The BGI’s programmes are already providing a new and much needed centre of gravity for games as culture, in coordination with arts organisations.
-By providing the kind of hard independent data that is available to other sectors with national agencies, the BGI should educate the public about the cultural and educational value of games as cultural products to the public, to other funding bodies and to politicians.
+Centre of gravity for games: The BGI’s programmes should provide a new and much needed centre of gravity for games as culture, in coordination with arts organisations.
+By providing the kind of hard independent data that is available to other sectors with national agencies, the BGI should educate the public about the cultural and educational value of games, as well as championing their cultural and educational contribution to other funding bodies, including to government.

-- Empower the regions: The BGI is not a London-based organisation and it is helping make new regional funding more efficient by freeing clusters up to concentrate on local issues that really help local companies without duplicating administrative overheads, and will provide funding for regional festivals.
+Empower the regions: The BGI should not be another London-based organisation and it should help make new regional funding more efficient by freeing clusters up to concentrate on local issues that really help local organisations.

-- Complement the trade bodies by performing a different role: The BGI is performing a different but complementary role to existing organisations, especially the trade bodies but also other third sector organisations and schemes, whose vital work must continue.
-The BGI is not a membership organisation, does not lobby government for legislative change (although it was understood that BGI would need to request funding for its programmes) and will work closely with trade bodies to increase the impact of their programmes, quite possibly providing a new source of funding for schemes they propose.
+Play a unique and complementary role in the games sector: The BGI should perform a different but complementary role to existing organisations, including games industry trade bodies but also other third sector organisations and schemes, whose vital work must continue.
+The BGI should not be a membership organisation, should not lobby government for legislative change (although it was understood that BGI would need to request funding for its programmes) and should work alongside and at times with trade bodies.

 A richer games eco-system: Games has two national and some regional trade bodies, a few publicly-funded schemes, even fewer industry-funded schemes, a small number of festivals and no national agency.
 Film has six trade bodies, a national agency, multiple regional bodies including several industry or European-funded regional screen agencies and multiple national arts bodies funding hundreds of film schemes including over 40 film festivals and initiatives from national to grassroots levels.
 Games deserve a richer, better coordinated and more generously funded eco-system.